kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 - HIP / HRPs notify or link new health records with your PHR address
 - HIP / HRPs share a copy of the linked record after verifying user consent
 - Patient can get a copy of the records and view it using a PHR app
-- PHR apps act as repositories that hold the health records long term for the user
+- PHR apps act as repositories that hold a copy of the the health records long term for the user
 - Patients can also upload records by scanning them or from their wearables via PHR apps
 - Only HIPs that are part of the Health Facility Registry can link health records with a PHR address
 {{% /notice%}}